iwanders/labelling_tool/README.md

 Data Structure
 --------------
 The current backend recursively reads through the data structure.
 The label specification (and any other config) is read from yaml files, information from yaml files in a folder propagates down to its subfolders.
 Whenever an image is encountered the configuration as constructed up to that point is associated to it.
+The entries are ordered by path.

 The yaml format has the following entries:
 ```yaml